kct417/tinyFS/README.txt

     D: Read-Only & Byte-Level Writing: we implemented tfs_makeRO() and tfs_makeRW(), which toggle file permission between read-only and read-write.
-We also implemented tfs_writeByte, which allows modification of a specific byte inside a file at an offset.
+We also implemented tfs_writeByte, which allows modification of a specific byte inside a file at the current fileDescriptor.
+The file descriptor was incremented by one.
 This was tested by setting a file to read-only and attempting to write/delete it.
 Then, converted the file back to read/write and verified successful writes.
+A byte was also written to a file and read to confirm that the byte was written.

     - tfs_makeRO(char *name) - Makes a file read-only.
     - tfs_makeRW(char *name) - Reverts a file to read-write mode.